 I looked for a three week forecast that included Saturday, November 15th.

-“Okay, I found one, but it gives the weather forecast for November fifteenth a probability of only thirty-two percent.
+“Okay, I found one, but it gives the weather forecast for November fifteenth a probability of only thirty-two percent for it to rain.
 That means the sixty-eight percent is they aren’t sure.
 I think we’ll have to wait a week when they have the ten day forecasts.
 Then it’ll cover the fifteenth and should be more accurate.”

 “What weather does the thirty-two percent probability for November 15th predict?”